Hedge Fund Vs Private Equity: All You Need To Know

 Private Equity investors have control over the assets of the company and have decision-influencing capacity.
 Since they carry an ownership stake, it also gives them the normal voting rights too for various decisions of the company, like any other owner shareholder.
 However, these rights are not available to Hedge Fund Investors, and thus they do not have any control over the assets of the company.
 They are external investors with no voting rights.

 In Private Equity, the contractual life of the investment is decided beforehand.
 On that specific date, the investment matures.
 In the case of the Hedge Fund, there is no such contractual life.
 The investor can decide on the maturity of the investment.

 Hedge Fund Vs Private Equity: Final Words

-Hedge Funds and Private Equity are alternative investment options, specific to a certain group of people.
-They are highly risky expensive investments that generate higher returns.
+Hedge Funds and Private Equity are alternative investment options specific to a certain group of people.
+They are highly risky, expensive investments that generate higher returns.
 They both individually have specific unique qualities which differ from each other.
-Considering the risk and return profiling of the instruments the investor is free and can use his discretion to select either of the instruments for investments.
+Considering the risk and return profiling of the instruments, the investor is free and can use his discretion to select either of the instruments for investment.

 Frequently Asked Questions (FAQs)